Social Media Marketing for Colleges and Universities: 6 Tips

 “Anything I want to know, I can google.”

-Your online presence is critical, and that includes social media.
+Your online presence is critical, and that includes social media for educational institutions.
 Social media is the go-to media for reaching younger generations.
-Even if your school is already doing social media, this article can help you:
+Even if your school is already doing leveraging it, this article can help you:

-- Understand what a social media marketing strategy can do for your college.
+- Understand what a higher ed social media strategy can do for your college.

 - Create a social media plan.

 - Learn tips to up your social media game.

 How can social media be used in higher education?

 According to Pew Research, younger Americans embrace a variety of platforms that they visit multiple times daily.
 This provides your school with several opportunities to advertise and gain optimal visibility.